manusajith/caching_demo_app/README.md

 end
 ```

-But we need to make sure that cache is expired whenever an article changes.
+But we need to make sure that the cache is expired whenever an article changes.
 So we also need to add `expire_action` to actions in articles_controller.rb

 Eg: